 Brentwood Bowl Mural

-A partnership between ArtsConnect and ArtWorks, and grant funding from the Springfield Township Community Investment Corporation (CIC) and Hamilton County Planning + Development will brighten up a section of the Winton Road corridor this summer!
-A colorful painting on the exterior of Brentwood Bowl will mark ArtsConnect’s first street mural project in the township.
+A partnership between ArtsConnect and ArtWorks, and grant funding from the Springfield Township Community Investment Corporation (CIC) and Hamilton County Planning + Development has brightened up a section of the Winton Road corridor.
+Over the summer of 2018, a colorful painting on the exterior of Brentwood Bowl was installed, marking ArtsConnect and ArtWork's first street mural project in the township.

 Hamilton County Planning + Development awarded funding for five projects through its new Community and Economic Development Assistance Program.
 Springfield Township's "place making project" was one of the five selected for funding.
-The Brentwood Bowl project will not only include a mural, but will also add a landscaped pedestrian plaza in front of the bowling center at 9176 Winton Road in order to create an outside civic space.
-This space will be used for future lunchtime food truck concerts, which were introduced last year as ArtsConnect Cafe.
-The lunchtime events, held the last Friday of the summer months (May - September), will continue this summer on the front plaza of the Springfield Township Civic Center and Fire Station.
-They will move to their new home outside of Brentwood Bowl once the mural and plaza are complete.
+The Brentwood Bowl project included the mural and landscaped pedestrian plaza in order to create an outside civic space.
+This space can be used for small community gatherings and programming.

-ArtWorks, which has transformed Cincinnati with over 147 murals in 51 neighborhoods, has employed a team of 8 local youth apprentices working under the guidance of local teaching artists, Thaddeus Williams and Ian Hermanns for the project.
+ArtWorks, which has transformed Cincinnati with over 150 murals in 51 neighborhoods, employed a team of 8 local youth apprentices working under the guidance of local teaching artists, Thaddeus Williams and Ian Hermanns for the project.
 JPK Landscaping will follow with construction of the pedestrian plaza, landscaping and lighting in August.
-The site is expected to be complete by the September 28th ArtsConnect Cafe event, which will be held on the new plaza.

 More About the Artist: